Popular articles

 An increasing number of lawsuits are being filed against employers who mandate excessive overtime hours for their employees.
 This seems to be occurring in the salaried category where employees are considered exempt.
 Employers are beginning to consider longer hours a normal workday without the benefit of overtime pay.

-READ: How do you feed a child with Down syndrome?
+READ: How do you take down a piracy website?

 When do you have to pay overtime pay to nonexempt employees?